madhucharan/Unit_Testing_Python/README.md

 # Unit Testing in Python

-First we need to know about what is unit test and When and Why do we use them
+First we need to know about what is unit testing, When and Why do we use them

 <p>We often check our code whenever we write functions or classes by passing some variables just to make sure the code is working properly as we thought.Lets say we have changed our code after some point of time.
 Now we have to again test this function by passing some arguments and verify if its correct or not.